margocramer/commutes_group_project/README.md

 -Styling
-<is this correct?> - Foundation gem for styling.
+<?is this correct?> - Foundation gem for styling.

 -Testing